Casa Cook Madonna

 Where to stay: Waldorf Astoria Cairo Heliopolis

-Drawing on influences from the city’s history and culture, Waldorf Astoria Cairo Heliopolis, which officially opened in February, offers the epitome of Egyptian elegance.
-Ideal for those seeking a cultural break this month, the hotel is located in the vibrant neighbourhood of Heliopolis (ancient Egypt), close to the main presidential palace, and the highly-anticipated Grand Egyptian Museum, slated to open later this year.
-Inside, the 252 rooms and suites overlook the city and its beautiful botanical gardens, alongside a variety of restaurants including Brasserie Ayda which serves an eclectic Mediterranean-inspired menu, and the glamourous Bar Raa, serving soulful jazz music and decadent cocktails in equal measure.
+Drawing on influences from the city’s history and culture, Waldorf Astoria Cairo Heliopolis, offers the epitome of Egyptian elegance.
+Ideal for those seeking a cultural break this month, the hotel is located in the vibrant neighbourhood of Heliopolis, close to the main presidential palace, and the highly-anticipated Grand Egyptian Museum, slated to open later this year.
+Inside, the 252 rooms and suites overlook the city and its beautiful botanical gardens, and offers a variety of restaurants including Brasserie Ayda which serves an eclectic Mediterranean-inspired menu, and the glamourous Bar Raa, serving soulful jazz music and decadent cocktails in equal measure.

 Malta